isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

-It is anticipated that this form of usage will only be used when it is desired to temporarily override a list of interface names and listen on all interfaces.
+This form of usage should only be used when it is desired to temporarily override a list of interface names and listen on all interfaces.